The Delicate Art of the Rifle: Production

 The Delicate Art of the Rifle was filmed on the campus of North Carolina State University.
 The rooftop scenes were shot atop the D. H. Hill Library, the tallest building on campus at the time.
 Filming was completed during a 14-day period in 1995.
 The cost of production was approximately $110,000.

 Release

 The film was screened at over 30 American and international film festivals in the mid-1990s and had a limited theatrical release in selected American cities in 1999.
-It also aired occassionally on the Independent Film Channel.
+It also aired occasionally on the Independent Film Channel.
 It has not yet been formally released on DVD or other home media.